 How to Make an Italian Grape Cake

-- Start by sifting together the all purpose flour, almond flour, baking powder and salt in a medium sized bowl.
+- Sift together the all-purpose flour, almond flour, baking powder and salt in a medium-sized bowl.
 And set the flour mixture aside.

-- In the bowl of a stand mixer or hand held mixer, fitted with the whisk attachment, beat together the eggs with the granulated sugar until thick and pale yellow in color.
-About 3 minutes.
+- In the bowl of a stand mixer or handheld mixer, fitted with the whisk attachment, beat together the eggs and granulated sugar until thick and pale yellow in colour, approximately 3 minutes.

 - Add the olive oil, milk, vanilla and almond extracts, zest and thyme to the egg mixture.
 Mix until well incorporated.